 EMTs are health professionals trained to respond quickly to emergency situations.
-Military EMTs provide emergency medical treatment, limited primary care, force health protection, and evacuation in a variety of operational and clinical settings from point of injury or illness through the continuum of military healthcare.
+Military EMTs provide emergency medical treatment, limited primary care, force health protection, and evacuation assistance in a variety of operational and clinical settings from point of injury or illness through the continuum of military healthcare.
+They perform basic diagnostic and laboratory tasks.
 They may work in military health facilities or in the field.Explore this career outside the military

 Emergency medical technicians usually work in hospitals and clinics on land or aboard ships.

 Military salaries include a lot more than just base pay.

 All enlisted service members complete basic military training, which includes time spent in a classroom and in the field, and covers tactical and survival skills, physical training, military life and customs, and weapons training.
 Job training for emergency medical technicians consists of classroom and on-the job instruction, including practice in providing patient care.
 Training content varies depending on specialty and may include: Emergency medical treatmentBasic patient careAnatomy and physiologyMinor surgical proceduresClinical laboratory proceduresMethods for diagnosing diseasesPlaster-casting techniquesRead More